johanhaleby/javalin.github.io/_posts/tutorials/2017-12-02-javalin-prometheus-example.md

 Now that we have that all setup, we need to make Prometheus gather data from our application.
 Luckily there is a handler in Jetty called `StatisticsHandler`.
-We can add this to Javalin's embedded server, and use it to expose statistics to prometheus.
+We can add this to Occurrent's embedded server, and use it to expose statistics to prometheus.
 We can also do the same with the `QueuedThreadPool` that Jetty uses:

 {% capture java %}